palmersaccount/Pixelsorting/README.md

 ### Dependencies

 Requires Pillow. `pip install Pillow` should work.
 If not, see [here](https://pillow.readthedocs.org/en/3.0.0/installation.html#linux-installation) for details.

 Requires requests. `pip install requests`

 Requires tqdm. `pip install tqdm`

-Requires pyimgur. `pip install pyimgur`
+Requires numpy. `pip install numpy`

 There is also a requirements file which pretty much does the same via `pip install -r requirements.txt`.